anindya-saha/ray-summit-2025/vllm_ray_metrics_integration.md

 ### Via Ray Dashboard
 Navigate to http://localhost:8265/metrics to see all Ray and vLLM metrics.

-### Via Grafana's "Serve LLM Dashboard"
+### Via Grafana's "Ray Data LLM Dashboard"
+I made a copy of the Ray Serve LLM dashboard and replaced all the prom ql `vllm:` with `ray_vllm` and imported it as the "Ray Data LLM Dashboard".

-Once the integration is complete, the "Serve LLM Dashboard" (originally designed for Ray Serve) will show vLLM metrics for Ray Data LLM deployments as well.
-Note that the dashboard name might be misleading since it's not actually using Ray Serve.
+Once the integration is complete, the "Ray Data LLM Dashboard" will show vLLM metrics for all the running vLLM engines.
+You can find it in [ray_data_llm_dashboard.json](grafana/ray_data_llm_dashboard.json).

 ## Benefits